 The Louisiana Offshore Oil Port is the only deepwater oil port in the nation, providing tanker offloading at a rate of 100,000 barrels of crude oil per hour.
 It is the largest point of entry for U.S. waterborne crude oil.
 Onshore, LOOP facilities include the Clovelly Dome Storage Terminal where nearly 60 million barrels of crude oil can be stored in eight underground salt caverns and 12 million barrels can be stored above ground.

-Louisiana is home to two of the four storage sites that make up the U.S. Strategic Petroleum Reserve (SPR), which is capable of holding an emergency stockpile of up to 714 million barrels of crude oil.
+Louisiana is home to two of the four storage sites that make up the U.S. Strategic Petroleum Reserve (SPR).
+The two Louisiana sites are capable of holding an emergency stockpile of up to 296 million barrels of crude oil.

 The Louisiana Offshore Oil Port is the only deepwater oil port in the nation, providing tanker offloading at a rate of 100,000 barrels of crude oil per hour.
 It is the largest point of entry for U.S. waterborne crude oil.
 Onshore, LOOP facilities include the Clovelly Dome Storage Terminal where nearly 60 million barrels of crude oil can be stored in eight underground salt caverns and 12 million barrels can be stored above ground.

-Louisiana is home to two of the four storage sites that make up the U.S. Strategic Petroleum Reserve (SPR), which is capable of holding an emergency stockpile of up to 714 million barrels of crude oil.
+Louisiana is home to two of the four storage sites that make up the U.S. Strategic Petroleum Reserve (SPR).
+The two Louisiana sites are capable of holding an emergency stockpile of up to 296 million barrels of crude oil.

 Share